Pet Passport England

 When entering England for commercial purposes such as breeding or sale, pets require additional forms and different rules apply.

-If arriving by air, pets must enter England at Heathrow, Gatwick or Manchester Airports on approved air carriers.
+If arriving by air, pets must enter England as manifest cargo at Heathrow, Gatwick or Manchester Airports on approved air carriers.
 (Pets can enter at Manchester only if they are accompanied by their owner.)
 Pets will travel as manifest cargo.

 Breed Restrictions: The following breeds are not permitted to enter England: Brazilian Fila, Put Bull Terrier, Dogo Argentino, Japanese Tosa Inu, and Fila Braziliero.